The Astrology Center of America, 207 Victory Lane, Bel Air, MD 21014

 • Keywords for transiting Pluto

 Comment: Delineates transiting planets (Sun, Moon & planets) to other planets, through the houses, in aspect to the angles & nodes.
 Aspects: Conjunctions, sextiles, squares, trines & oppositions.
 Gives interpretation for faster transiting planets to slower natal planets.
 For the reverse, when slow planets make transits to faster planets, the text refers the reader to the earlier sections.
 So, for example, the text delineates transiting Sun to natal Pluto, but for aspects of transiting Pluto to the natal Sun, the text refers the reader to the Sun to Pluto section.
 This is not exactly kosher, but if you're clever, it will do.
 Some years after this book was first published, the authors took these keywords & wrote them into a proper book, Predictive Astrology, which was published by Harper.
-It's been out of print since 1998.
-If you're looking for a copy, you might try the used vendors at Amazon.
-It's a book some enterprising person should reprint.
+It went out of print in 1998, but has now been reprinted by the AFA as The Transiting Planets (see immediately above).

 NESA, 227 pages.